In my day job, I work in the private sector as the head of public relations for Open Door Media. We help small businesses innovate and grow.

 And provincially, I have been honoured to join Steve Paikin on The Agenda to talk about funding for special education in Ontario.

 As a community leader, I have campaigned for schools, libraries, hospitals and good jobs.

-I served on local boards, including for Lemoine Point, and the Council on Aging where I was the executive director.
+I served on local boards, including for Lemoine Point, Wintergreen Renewable Energy Co-op and others.
 I support anyone and everyone working to make our community a better place to be.

 This is me and Leah.
 I love Leah’s work as an advocate for accessible communities.

 In short, I have worked with students, seniors and small businesses in Trillium District over my 13 years in politics and public service.